-Our patient population was observed to become more medically complex over the twenty-five-year period, as demonstrated by increases in age, BMI, ASA score, and the presence of comorbidities.
-Prior series have shown similar results, with increasing patient age, rates of obesity, and Charlson comorbidity index being observed over time.
-18-22 In our series, the rates of hypertension and DM demonstrated the largest increase over time; this is consistent with a previous study which also observed a significant increase in the rates of hypertension and DM in patients undergoing PCNL.
-18
+comorbidities.
+Prior series have shown similar results, with increasing patient age, rates of obesity, and Charlson comorbidity index being observed over time.18-22 In our series, the rates of hypertension and DM demonstrated the largest increase over time; this is consistent with a previous study, which also observed a significant increase in the rates of hypertension and DM in patients undergoing PCNL.18

 The overall complication rate reported in our series was 18.9%, with a 2.3% rate of major complications (Clavien grade III-V).
-This is consistent with prior literature; for instance, the CROES study reported an overall 20.5% complication rate among an international series of 5803 consecutive PCNLs.23 The rate of bleeding requiring blood transfusion in our series was 1.0% and did not change significantly over the twenty-five-year period.
-This is significantly lower than the transfusion rate observed in other studies, which ranges from 4-11%; specifically the CROES series reported a 7.8% rate of significant bleeding and a transfusion rate of 5.7%.21-26 A higher reported transfusion rate may be accounted for by an increased proportion of PCNLs requiring multiple tracts for access in some series, as this has been established as a risk factor for bleeding.24-25 We observed a 0.5% rate of angioembolization for bleeding in our series which was stable over time, and consistent with previous studies that have demonstrated embolization rates of 0.3 to 0.9%.27-29
+This is consistent with prior literature; for instance, the CROES study reported an overall 20.5% complication rate among an international series of 5803 consecutive PCNLs.23 The rate of bleeding requiring blood transfusion in our series was 1.0% and did not change significantly over the 25-year period.
+This is significantly lower than the transfusion rate observed in other studies, which ranges from 4-11%; specifically, the CROES series reported a 7.8% rate of significant bleeding and a transfusion rate of 5.7%.21-26 A higher reported transfusion rate may be accounted for by an increased proportion of PCNLs requiring multiple tracts for access in some series, as this has been established as a risk factor for bleeding.^{24,25} We observed a 0.5% rate of angioembolization for bleeding in our series, which was stable over time, and consistent with previous studies that have demonstrated embolization rates of 0.3-0.9%.27-29

-Over the twenty-five-year period our complication rate increased significantly and was correlated with the increased rate of medical comorbidities present within the patient population.
-This is consistent with several previous published reports which have also demonstrated increased complication rates with increased patient age, and the presence of medical comorbidities.
-A recent study determined that complications following PCNL were 2.5 times more common in patients with hypertension, and 2.7 times more common in patients with DM.
-This further correlates with a recent series which demonstrated a 2.2 times increased risk of PCNL complications in patients with a Charlson comorbidity index of three or greater.
-B
+Over the 25-year period, our complication rate increased significantly, and was correlated with the increased rate of medical comorbidities present within the patient population.
+This is consistent with several previous published reports that have also demonstrated increased complication rates with increased patient age and the presence of medical comorbidities.^{8,18,20,21,30} A recent study determined that complications following PCNL were 2.5 times more common in patients with hypertension and 2.7 times more common in patients with DM.31 This further correlates with a recent series, which demonstrated a 2.2 times increased risk of PCNL complications in patients with a Charlson comorbidity index of 3 or greater.18

-Over time there was a significant decrease in both operative time and hospital length of stay; with operative time decreasing a mean of 16 minutes between the first and third terciles and length of hospital stay decreasing 2.4 days.
+Over time, there was a significant decrease in both operative time and hospital length of stay, with operative time decreasing a mean of 16 minutes between the first and third terciles and length of hospital stay decreasing 2.4 days.
 While the precise reasons for these observations are speculative, we believe the shorter operative time reflects an increased level of efficiency developed by all team members over time.
-In addition, the adoption of ultrasonic lithotripsy as the primary modality of intracorporeal lithotripsy likely accelerated stone removal and shortened OR times, compared with pneumatic lithotripy which was more commonly utilized earlier in the series.
-The reduction in hospital length of stay is felt to be the result of a clinical care pathway that is communicated to patients preoperatively, implemented by nursing and house staff experienced with post-PCNL care, and includes early post-operative imaging.
-The increased utilization of a post-operative stent observed throughout the series was felt to be due to a combination of factors including increased upper calyx access, a larger number of tubeless procedures, and more complex patients.
+In addition, the adoption of ultrasonic lithotripsy as the primary modality of intracorporeal lithotripsy likely accelerated stone removal and shortened operating room times compared with pneumatic lithotripy, which was more commonly used earlier in the series.
+The reduction in hospital length of stay is felt to be the result of a clinical care pathway that is communicated to patients preoperatively, implemented by nursing and house staff experienced with post-PCNL care, and includes early postoperative imaging.
+The increased use of a postoperative stent observed throughout the series was felt to be due to a combination of factors, including increased upper calyx access, a larger number of tubeless procedures, and more complex patients.